 Brain dopamine synthesis also appears to be a key factor in CNS fatigue.
 It seems to be necessary for movement, and increases in brain dopaminergic activity may increase endurance performance.
 As noted by Davis and Bailey, dopamine may delay fatigue by inhibiting brain serotonin synthesis and by directly activating motor pathways.
 Dopamine increases neural drive as well as motivation.

 With ideal dopamine levels, athletes may want “it” more.
 They may want to train more and be hungry to compete.
 Dopamine also seems to increase vasodilation and the sweat response.
 The general theory is: more body heat, better nerve impulse transmission.
 Consequently, CNS drive is enhanced and fast twitch fibers are reached due to their superficial nature.

 Use of overspeed training, smart power development, nutritional support, and recovery all combine to support neural adaptation in strength development.
-Awareness and optimization of the nervous system will lead to massive gains in power and speed.
+Awareness and optimisation using the above methods to enhance the nervous system will lead to massive gains in power and speed.